keptn/tutorials/site/tutorials/keptn-litmus-018.md

     ![](./assets/keptn-litmus/litmus-second-run.png)

-1. Taking a look at the detailed evaluation results we can see that all probes were successful and did finish within the objectives we have set.
+1. Looking at the detailed evaluation results, we can see that all probes were successful and did finish within the objectives we have set.

     ![](./assets/keptn-litmus/litmus-second-evaluation.png)

-1. If you want, you can now experiment with different SLOs or different `replicaCount` to evaluate the resilience of your application in terms of being responsive when the pod of this application gets deleted.
+1. If you want, you can now experiment with different SLOs or different `replicaCount` values to evaluate the resilience of your application in terms of being responsive when the pod of this application gets deleted.
 Keptn will make sure that JMeter tests and chaos tests are executed each time you run the experiment.

 ## Finish
 Duration: 1:00